Ruturajn/fetchit/README.md

 Or alternatively,
 ```
-# Clone the AUR Package
+# Clone the AUR Package.
 $ git clone https://aur.archlinux.org/fetchit-git.git

 # Change directory into the repo.